-Rice University student group demands 'Black House,' statue demolition
+Rice University student group demands 'Black House,' better ID photos, statue removal

 "Intersectional 'progress' is going great."

 Perdue and Rice University declined Fox News' requests for comment concerning the demands.
+For the most part, Perdue's social media feed mixes complaints about President Trump ("If Trump is elected again I will be the saddest I have ever been in my life," she wrote in February, "including the time when I found out Elmo wasn't real") with concerns about diversity among small groups in class ("My prof just picked 5 volunteers...all white men...come on," she said in 2013.).

 Although Rice is a private university, it accepts federal funds that prevent it from officially endorsing racial discrimination.

-Although the university wouldn't comment on whether a Black House would be funded, the school has put out several statements concerning racial inequality in the wake of Floyd's death.
+While the university wouldn't comment on whether a Black House would be funded, the school has put out several statements concerning racial inequality in the wake of Floyd's death.
 For example, Rice President David W. Leebron told students that the school would be paying "increased attention to issues of diversity, equity and inclusion at Rice and in our broader society."

 Commentators, however, pointed to the episode as another instance of left-wing campus culture running amok.